Cushioning the double-tax blow: The section 962 election

 Consequences of the election

-Consider an individual who owns, directly or through a pass-through entity, 100 percent of a German services company which pays a 30 percent rate of local income tax.
-If the German company generates $1,000 U.S. dollars of income, that income is first subject to $300 U.S. dollars of German taxes, then potentially the entire $700 remainder could be currently taxed as GILTI and subject to an additional 37 percent U.S. individual tax rate in the year incurred2 (note that GILTI inclusions are not eligible for the new section 199A business income deduction3).
-The outcome: a current effective tax rate of over 55 percent, regardless of whether the individual owner draws a dividend or reinvests the business’ earnings.
+Consider an individual who owns, directly or through a pass-through entity, 100 percent of a Cyprus-based services company which pays a 12.5 percent rate of local income tax.
+If the Cyprus company generates $1,000 U.S. dollars of income, that income is first subject to $125 U.S. dollars of Cyprus taxes, then potentially the entire $875 U.S. dollars remainder could be currently taxed as GILTI and subject to an additional 37 percent U.S. individual tax rate in the year incurred2 (note that GILTI inclusions are not eligible for the new section 199A business income deduction3).
+The outcome: a current effective tax rate of approximately 45 percent, regardless of whether the individual owner draws a dividend or reinvests the business’ earnings.

 However, there is a reason this election went largely unused until now.
 Pass-through structures such as S corporations are popular in the United States in large part because they eliminate the domestic double-taxation of corporate income.
 Just as a section 962 election provides for the benefit of a corporate foreign tax credit, it also creates the detriment of an extra layer of U.S. tax on the dividend.
 Thus, when a foreign corporation makes a distribution to a United States shareholder who has made a section 962 election, the individual may pay tax at normal ordinary income rates but only on the amount of the distribution that exceeds the amount of tax previously paid as a result of the section 962 election.
-A recent tax court decision held that such distributions are generally subject to tax at ordinary rates rather than the reduced qualified dividend rate.
-However, a distribution from a "qualified foreign corporation" would likely be eligible for the lower rates applicable to qualified dividends.5
+A tax court decision held that such distributions are generally subject to tax at ordinary rates rather than the reduced qualified dividend rate if dividends from the foreign corporation would normally be considered ordinary rather than qualified dividends.
+However, a distribution from a “qualified foreign corporation” would likely be eligible for the lower rates applicable to qualified dividends.

-Returning to the facts of the prior example, if the individual makes a section 962 election for the year, the German earnings are now subject to GILTI tax at the deemed-corporate level instead of the individual level.
-Applying GILTI’s rules for corporate indirect foreign tax credits, the full $1,000 U.S. dollars of pre-tax income is subject to a 21 percent U.S. corporate rate, and a FTC is available of up to 80 percent of the German taxes, or $240 U.S. dollars.
-The FTC offsets the full $210 U.S. dollars of corporate-level tax and, assuming the German earnings are not distributed to the shareholder, there is zero residual U.S. in the current year.
-However, if in a future year those $700 U.S. dollars of earnings are distributed, they will be treated as an ordinary dividend to the shareholder taxable at 37 percent, generally resulting in the same effective rate as if no section 962 election had been made.
-If the foreign tax rate had been low enough not to provide a full credit at the deemed-corporate level, making the election would increase the effective rate over the long run.
+Returning to the facts of the prior example, if the individual makes a section 962 election for the year, the Cyprus earnings are now subject to GILTI tax at the deemed-corporate level instead of the individual level.
+Applying GILTI’s rules for corporate indirect foreign tax credits and section 250 deductions, the $1,000 U.S. dollars of pre-tax income is eligible for a 50 percent deduction ($500 U.S. dollars) and the net income of $500 U.S. dollars is subject to a 21 percent U.S. corporate rate.
+A FTC is available of up to 80 percent of the Cyprus taxes, or $100 U.S. dollars.
+The FTC offsets $100 U.S. dollars of the $105 U.S. dollars of corporate-level tax and, assuming the Cyprus earnings are not distributed to the shareholder, there are just $5 U.S. dollars of residual U.S. tax in the current year.
+If in a future year those $875 U.S. dollars of earnings are distributed, the first $5 U.S. dollars will be non-taxable in the U.S., and the remaining $870 U.S. dollars will be treated as a qualified dividend to the shareholder taxable at 20 percent, for an extra $174 U.S. dollars of U.S. tax at the shareholder level.
+This brings the total worldwide tax liability to $304 U.S. dollars, a much better answer than the $449 U.S. dollars of worldwide tax in the absence of the election.
+Because of nuances such as differing foreign tax rates and qualified dividend rates only being available with respect to investments in certain countries, the exact differential in tax with and without the election will vary depending upon each fact pattern considered.

 The following diagram compares the treatment of a taxpayer who makes a section 962 election to one who does not: